yousefelassal/quote-cron/README.md

 > The greatest mistake you can make in life is to be continually fearing you will make one.

 > A business that makes nothing but money is a poor business.

+> Friendship without self-interest is one of the rare and beautiful things of life.